svruby/svruby-docs/pages/Home.md

 ## About the Documentation

 Documentation of the SV Ruby Club is written in the tense of Achievements rather than Process.
-For example, it is an Achievement to [Run a club meetup][doc-run-club-meetup].
+For example, it is an Achievement to [[Host a Club Event|achieve-host-a-club-event]].
 The description of this Achievement includes the Process for running a club as a template.
 The documentation of our club is written from the perspective but it is more important that someone did "Run a club meetup" than how it was run.

 Participation and progress are more important than Process and Policy.